ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 MEET OUR DOCTORAL STUDENTS

-View the application information session which was held on Friday, September 28, 2018.
+An application information session will be held in September 2019.
+View the 2018 information session.
 For more information, please email Ken Watson, Spatial Sciences Institute Academic Programs Director, or call him at (213) 740-8298.

 - conducting research and creating policies and programs needed to promote human well-being and sustainability in the academic, public, private, and not-for-profit sectors;